votca/votca/share/doc/input_files.rst

 The token ``flag`` will be important when extrapolating the table as described in sec. [sec:post\_processing].

-For historical reasons, uses a slightly different table format, it has no ``flag`` column and uses the third column as a force column when outputting a potential.
+For historical reasons, ``csg_boltzmann`` uses a slightly different table format, it has no ``flag`` column and uses the third column as a force column when outputting a potential.